boutproject/BOUT-dev/manual/sphinx/user_docs/coordinates.rst

    \sigma_{B\theta}I\left({\boldsymbol{b}}\times{\boldsymbol{\kappa}}\right)^x\end{aligned}

 .. [#curvature] Note on signs: `\nabla\times\boldsymbol{b}` should
-                flip sign if we the magnetic field direction (i.e.
+                flip sign if we flip the magnetic field direction (i.e.
                 `B_\text{pol}\rightarrow -B_\text{pol}` and
                 `B_\text{tor} \rightarrow -B_\text{tor}`).
 Under this
                 flip, the `x`-coordinate stays the same and the `z`-coordinate flips sign.
 The `y`-coordinate stays
-                the same, or the `eta`-coordinate flips sign.
+                the same, or the `\eta`-coordinate flips sign.
                 Therefore the x-component of `\nabla\times\boldsymbol{b}`
                 should flip sign, the `z`-component should not flip sign (product of two sign flips), and the